AqsaAra/react-router-project/README.md

 # react-router-project
 React application demonstrating routing using React Router and reusable components.

-This project demonstrates the implementation of routing in React using React Router.
+This project was developed as part of my Full Stack Development internship and includes the core React source files demonstrating React Router implementation.

 ## Features
 - Client-side routing